 7. Bordernese

 Two of my favorite dog breeds are the Bernese Mountain Dog and Border Collie.
-Combined, the Bordernese is a medium to large dog that’s great with any household.
+When crossbred, the two become the Bordernese.
+Despite the massive size of the Berner, the mix is a more modest medium to large dog that’s great with any home.

-They’re fantastic playmates for children, but also excellent companions for adults.
+They’re fantastic playmates for children (with parental supervision), but also superb companions for adults.
 Overall, the temperaments of the two parent breeds produce a friendly and more balanced dog than the Border Collie.

 Keep in mind that these dogs will likely inherit the thick and fluffy coat of the Bernese Mountain Dog.
 With that said, they’re best suited for colder climates.